St Ouen, Jersey: Governance

 The parish is a first-level administrative division of the Bailiwick of Jersey, a British Crown dependency.
 The highest official in the parish is the Connétable of St Ouen.
 The incumbent office holder is Richard Buchannan, who has held the office since 2018.
 The parish administration is headquartered at the Parish Hall in the village centre.

 At present, the parish forms one electoral district for States Assembly elections and elects one Deputy, as well as eight Senators in an islandwide constituency.
-The current Deputy for St Ouen is Richard Renouf, who is the Minister for Health.
-Under the proposed electoral reform, it will form part of the North West electoral district consisting of St Mary, St Ouen and St Peter, which will collectively elect 4 representatives alongside the parishes' Connétables.
+The current Deputy for St Ouen is Paul Harrison, who is the Minister for Health.
+Under the proposed electoral reform, it will form part of the North West electoral district consisting of St Mary, St Ouen and St Peter, which will collectively elect four representatives alongside the parishes' Connétables.

 Unlike the other parishes of Jersey, the subdivisions of this parish are not named vingtaines, but cueillettes (Jèrriais: tchilliettes).
 Vingteniers are still elected, however, in the cueillettes.